spren9er/tidytuesday/README.md

 ### Video file conversion (to .gif)

-In order to get a high resolution gif file, use gifski.
+In order to get a high resolution gif file, use `gifski`.
 On macOS:

 ```